 - Broaden our portfolio of product offering.
 We continue to invest in and leverage the extensive energy-based technology developed by our experienced research and development team in Israel, and we believe that collaboration with the experienced robotic research and development team in the United States will bring new and innovative technology solutions to the hair restoration and non-invasive and minimally invasive categories of aesthetic medicine. - Apply robotic technologies to new applications.
-Our research and development teams in Israel and the United States continue to collaborate on the development of new and innovative technology solutions to the non-invasive and minimally invasive categories of aesthetic medicine.
-We are working on robotically assisted minimally invasive solutions for aesthetic procedures that are primarily treated by surgical intervention, including the AI.ME platform for which we received FDA 510(k) clearance for fractional skin resurfacing in December 2022.
-In addition, we commenced enrollment for our multicentered clinical trial for treatment of wrinkles on the cheeks in March 2022 and will be working over the coming year with our key clinical advisors in evaluating several new potential clinical applications including treatment of loose skin, stria and scars.
-We also believe that robotics, machine vision and artificial intelligence can provide significant improvements in the delivery of a broad range of non-invasive and minimally aesthetic procedures.
-We are currently investigating a number of internal development programs and partnering opportunities for the application of our robotics technologies in a wide range of aesthetic procedures. - Hair restoration market.
+Our research and development teams in Israel and the United States continue to collaborate on the development of new and innovative technology solutions in the non-invasive and minimally invasive aspects of aesthetic medicine.
+We continue the development of robotically assisted minimally invasive solutions for aesthetic procedures that, currently, are primarily treated by surgical intervention, including the AI.ME platform for which we received FDA 510(k) clearance for fractional skin resurfacing in December 2022.
+Shortly thereafter, our Medical Advisory Board began evaluating several new potential clinical applications including treatment of loose skin, striae and scars.
+Those evaluations remain ongoing.
+We believe that robotics, machine vision and artificial intelligence can provide significant improvements in the execution and performance of a broad range of non-invasive and minimally invasive aesthetic procedures.
+We are currently investigating a number of internal development programs combining energy-based devices and robotics and partnering opportunities for the application of our robotics technologies in a wide range of aesthetic procedures. - Hair restoration market.
 We continue to focus on providing a complete set of products and services to the hair restoration market.
 With ARTAS and NeoGraft, we believe that our hair restoration product offering serves a broad segment of the market. - Expand FDA (and other regulatory agencies) cleared indications for our products.
 We intend to seek additional regulatory clearances from the FDA and other national regulatory bodies and to extend the scope of our existing FDA clearance and CE Mark certifications.
 Additionally, we intend to expand the scope of marketable indications for our technologies in other markets. - Expand into non-traditional markets.
 We intend to continue to market our systems to providers of aesthetic services in the large and underpenetrated non-traditional aesthetic market.
 We believe the ease of use of our technologies makes our systems suitable for adoption by physicians and other providers in non-traditional markets, including general and family practitioners and aesthetic medical spas. - Enhance our international operations.
-We have built a direct sales force through wholly owned subsidiaries in the United States, Canada, United Kingdom, Japan, South Korea, Mexico, Spain, Germany, Israel, Australia and China, with a majority-owned subsidiary in Hong Kong and a strong and growing network of international distributors and strategic partners.
+We have built a direct sales force through wholly owned subsidiaries in the United States, Canada, United Kingdom, Japan, Mexico, Spain, Germany, Israel, Australia and China, with a majority-owned subsidiary in Hong Kong and a strong and growing network of international distributors and strategic partners.
 We have implemented a strategy to bolster our sales and marketing capabilities internationally and believe we are well positioned to continue to grow our revenue from customers located outside North America.